Alderman .A.A. (Marieke) van den Boom-Witzel

 Heat wanted: September 2025

-We must phase out gas by 2050
+By 2050, we must phase out natural gas

 But where do you start?

-We really need our residents' help with this.
+We really need our residents’ help with this

 Marieke van den Boom - Witzel